-5.1 Drawing a Layout
+5.1 Drawing the Layout

 The first step in developing an animation is to draw a layout.
-If a .DXF formatted CAD drawing of the system that will be animated is available, the user can begin by importing the drawing into a Proof Animation layout file.
-This is done using the CAD Translator add-on utility.
-The entire CAD drawing or selected layers can be imported.
-If the user does not have a CAD drawing or prefers to draw using a computer, the drawing tools provided in Draw Mode are easy to learn and use.
-Although it is mouse-oriented, Draw Mode also allows keyboard input, so if the user needs to draw a line of a specific length at exactly a certain angle, he or she can enter these specifications numerically, and the geometry will appear on the screen.
+If a .DXF formatted CAD drawing of the system is available, a user can begin by importing the drawing into a Proof Animation layout file.
+This is done using the built-in CAD import/export utility.
+Once imported, the drawing can be examined layer by layer or by line styles.
+Specific layers and line styles can be deleted from the drawing as desired.
+When you save the resulting drawing, it is saved as a Proof Animation layout file.
+The original .DXF file remains intact.

+If a user does not have a CAD drawing or prefers to draw using a computer, the drawing tools provided in Draw Mode are easy to use.
+Although it is mouse-oriented, Draw Mode also allows keyboard input, so if a user needs to draw a line of a specific length at exactly a certain angle, he or she can enter these specifications numerically, and the geometry will appear on the screen.
 To help in drawing scaled, accurate layouts, a visible grid is turned on automatically when Draw Mode is entered.
 For additional aid in drawing, Proof Animation has the Snap-to-Grid option.
 This option is also on as the default setting.
-Snap-to-Grid limits the drawing of layout element from grid point to grid point, thus eliminating the chance of small gaps between the endpoints of seemingly connected lines.
-There are other snap options to help draw accurate layouts.
-They are Snap-to-Endpoint which magnetically attracts the mouse cursor to the ends of lines and arcs, and Snap-to-Tangent which quickly finds points of tangency between lines and arcs.
+Snap-to-Grid limits the drawing of layout elements from grid point to grid point, thus eliminating the chance of small gaps between the endpoints of seemingly connected lines.
+Other snap options which help draw accurate layouts are Snap-to-Endpoint which magnetically attracts the mouse cursor to the ends of lines and arcs, and Snap-to-Tangent which quickly finds points of tangency between lines and arcs.
 All of these options can be turned on or off by the user during the drawing session.